95th Academy Awards: Critical reviews

 Variety columnist Owen Gleiberman wrote: "It didn't rock the boat, it didn't overstay its welcome, and it left you feeling that the world's preeminent awards show, all doom-saying punditry to the contrary, is still, on balance, a very good thing."
 He also added that the wins received by Everything Everywhere All at Once "lent the evening a rare emotional unity".
 Television critic Daniel Fienberg of The Hollywood Reporter similarly praised the show's emotional beats and found its flaws "were mitigated more gracefully than just about any Oscars telecast" he could recall.
 Mick LaSalle of the San Francisco Chronicle commended Kimmel's stint as host stating: "He was establishing that 2023 would not be a repeat of 2022 — and it wasn't.
 It was such a relief to see something, anything, actually get better."

 Mike Hale of The New York Times remarked on "the ordinariness and sameness of the ABC broadcast" compared to the prior year, while USA Todays Kelly Lawler criticized it as "terribly fake" and felt that Kimmel's role "felt phoned in, or at least maybe monitored by corporate overlords looking to avoid controversy" despite some of his jokes tackling controversial subjects such as the January 6 United States Capitol attack and Tom Cruise's Scientology advocacy.
 Hale added that "the modern Oscars have become something more to be endured than enjoyed".

 Ratings and reception

 The American telecast on ABC drew in an average of 18.75 million people over its length, which was a 13% increase from the previous year's ceremony and marked the first time that the Academy Awards experienced consecutive years of viewership increase since the 86th Academy Awards in 2014.
 The show also earned higher Nielsen ratings compared to the previous ceremony with 9.9% of households watching the ceremony.
-In addition, it garnered a higher 18–49 demo rating with a 4.03 rating among viewers in that demographic.
-It was the most-watched prime time entertainment broadcast of 2023 in the United States.
-In July 2023, the broadcast was nominated for three awards at the 75th Primetime Creative Arts Emmys but failed to win in any of the categories for which it was nominated.
+In addition, it garnered a higher 18–49 demo rating with a 4.43 rating among viewers in that demographic.
+It was the 15th most-watched prime time broadcast of 2023 in the United States, behind only sport events.
+In July 2023, the broadcast was nominated for four awards at the 75th Primetime Creative Arts Emmys but failed to win in any of the categories for which it was nominated.